 On this day, fasting is observed, and baking is forbidden.
 There is a belief that if one dares to bake on this day, he is committing a great sin and will be in great danger of illness.
 And the baked is not eaten even by fish.
 Women who bake on this day are said to burn the hands of the Mother of Christ, Mary.
 Indeed whoever keeps black fast will be free from diseases all year round and will have abundance in everything.

 When was Jesus crucified after Passover?

-When Pilate renounces his right of pardon and hands Jesus, over to the Jews, the Lord is left in the hands of His horsemen.
+When Pilate renounces his right of pardon and hands, Jesus over to the Jews, the Lord is left in the hands of His horsemen.
 Indeed, the Sadducees, whom we meet again on Calvary, hurry the convoy on its way.
 For that evening was the Passover feast, the condemned man must have given up his soul by then.
 Furthermore, along with Jesus, two butchers were to be crucified, probably charged long ago.
-Whom Pilate, in contempt⁴ of the Jews, associates with the torture of the one who was considered their King.
+Whom Pilate, in contempt⁴ of the Jews, associates with the torture of the one considered their King.

 Jesus was crucified on the very day of the Passover preparation.
 That is on Nissan 14 (April 2 AD).

 This is the most significant moment in the messianic activity of Jesus Christ.
 It constitutes the supreme sacrifice by which the incarnate Son of God takes the world’s sins upon Himself.
 And reconciles man to the Creator.
 The crucifixion was preceded by default.
 By scourging, by a cruel scourging which wounded the condemned’s body to the point of disfigurement.

 What are the seven days of Holy Week?

 Palm Sunday is the day that marks Jesus’ entry into Jerusalem and is the only time the Bible speaks of his reception as King, and then Great Week begins.